 The Space Mission Activation Process (SMAP) is the pilot system for selecting the missions for Space Decentral.
 Chosen proposals will become featured on spacedecentral.net and will be further designed and developed with the help of the greater community.
 While we have many interesting ideas being discussed in our forum, the activated missions will obtain an “official” status, as they will be peer reviewed and vetted.
 Once activated, dedicated teams will openly work on the design of these missions with the ultimate goal of one day launching them into space.
-If you plan to submit a proposal to the SMAP, we recommend you read the preview of the Space Mission Activation Process: Rules & Guidelines that we have recently released.
+If you plan to submit a proposal to the SMAP, we recommend you read the of the Space Mission Activation Process: Rules & Guidelines.

 And how does it work?

 We tried to make the process fairly simple, and to help you understand we made the following infographic.
 Basically, each Space Decentral member can participate in the network by (1) proposing missions for activation and/or (2) helping with Space Decentral’s open source tasks, which can earn you a voting share for the Mission Activation Vote.